-Veterinary clinical pathology focuses on the development, application, generation and interpretation of diagnostic laboratory testing for diagnosis, prognosis, treatment and monitoring of spontaneous animal disease, animal models of disease and preclinical safety studies.
+Veterinary Clinical Pathology focuses on the development, application, generation and interpretation of laboratory test results for diagnosis, prognosis, treatment and monitoring of spontaneous animal disease, animal models of disease and preclinical safety studies.

-Veterinary clinical pathologists are employed to practice, research and teach this speciality in a wide variety of professional environments, including (i) veterinary schools, (ii) private, commercial, and government diagnostic laboratories, (iii) pharmaceutical discovery and safety evaluation and (iv) other research institutes and industry.
+Veterinary clinical pathologists are employed to practice, research and teach this specialty in a wide variety of professional environments, including (i) veterinary schools, (ii) private, commercial, and government diagnostic laboratories, (iii) pharmaceutical discovery and safety evaluation organisations and (iv) other research institutes and industry.